 Cheese Spotlight: Mahon

 Learn all about the Mahon from Menorca.
-Mahon, or Mao, to give it it's local name, is a square cheese with rounded edges and corners.
+Mahón, or Mao, to give it its local name, is a square paprika-rubbed cheese with rounded edges and corners.
 It has a tangy, sharp flavour and characteristic saltiness that reflects the rich maritime terroir on which the dairy cattle thrive.

-Mahon, or Mao, to give it it's local name, is a square cheese with rounded edges and corners.
+Mahón, or Mao, to give it it's local name, is a square cheese with rounded edges and corners.
 It has a tangy, sharp flavour and characteristic saltiness that reflects the rich maritime terroir on which the dairy cattle thrive.
-Mahon cheeses are sold at different stages of maturation: fresh at 21-60 days, when they are quite elastic, semi-cured at 2 - 5 months, when they become more brittle.
+Mahón cheeses are sold at two different stages of maturation: fresh at 21-60 days, when they are quite elastic; semi-cured at 2-5 months, when they become firmer.

-While you can still find traditional artisan farmhouse Formatge de Mao cheese produced from raw cow's milk, the bulk of cheeses are now produced by the bigger dairies using pasteurised milk.
-However, within the PDO classification the two must be distinguished by their labels.
+While you can still find traditional artisan farmhouse Formatge de Mao cheese produced using raw cow's milk, the bulk of cheeses are now produced by the bigger dairies using pasteurised milk.
+However, within the PDO classification, the two must be distinguished by their labels.
 A green label denotes artisan Mao, while industrially produced cheese has a red label.

-For the green label cheese, originally produced in Menorcan llocs (traditional small farms with stone-walled enclosures), the curds are gathered inside a fogasser, or cheesecloth, so the cheese is often called formatge de fogassa.
-The mass is pressed manually into a square shape, which loses the bulk of the whey, and the four corners of the cloth are then pulled in tight and tied with lligam, or cord.
+Originally produced in Menorcan llocs (traditional small farms with stone-walled enclosures), the curds are gathered inside a fogasser, or cheesecloth, so the cheese is often called formatge de fogassa.
+The mass is pressed manually into a square shape, which loses the bulk of the whey, and the four corners of the cloth are then pulled in tight and tied with lligam, or string.
 Next, the cheese is pressed again in a horizontal press, so that the creases of the cloth imprint themselves in a pattern on the upper surface of the cheese.
-The cheeses are then salted, and originally the farmer would sell them on to the island's skilled afinadores, cheese maturers, who would finish them in their own cellars.
-These specialists are now few and far between, however.
+The cheeses are then salted, and originally the farmer would sell them on to the island's skilled afinadores, cheese maturers, who would finish maturing them in their own cellars.
+These specialists are now few and far between.

-At Brindisa we buy our Mao from one the last two afinadores of artisan Mahon or Mao cheese on Menorca, Nicholas Cardona.
+At Brindisa, we buy our Mahón from one the last two afinadores of artisan Mahón on Menorca, Nicholas Cardona.
 Nicholas's grandfather, Josep Cardona, known as Bep de Torralba, founded Quesos Torralba in 1939 in the town of Alaior.
-This was a time when food was scarce, and Josep would barter with local farmers, offering the like of oil, salt and sugar in exchange for a turkey, vegetables, tomatoes, milk, and of course Mahon cheese.
+This was a time when food was scarce, and Josep would barter with local farmers, offering the like of oil, salt and sugar in exchange for a turkey, vegetables, tomatoes, milk, and of course Mahón cheese.
 The cheese was Josep's passion, so he began maturing and selling the cheeses in the premises next door to his family home.
 He named the business after the nearby ancient stones of Torralba d'en Salord, which are the remains of a prehistoric town dating somewhere between 1000 BC and the Roman era.

 Traditional affineurs like Nicholas Enrich of Quesos Torralba are now a rarity in Spain.
-A few years ago, before Covid-19 ground travel to a standstill, we went out to Spain and created a video of the brilliant process that is carried out to create the Mahon.
+A few years ago, our team went out to Spain and captured a video of the brilliant process that is carried out to create the Mahón.

 MAHON IN THE BRINDISA CHEESE ROOMS

 All of the Mahon that is imported by Brindisa to the UK is stored and treated in the cheese room in Balham.
-Here, Rupert and Roi are able to store the cheese at the correct temperature and allow it to mature in the right environment and is oiled by hand every day.
+Here, our Cheese Team is able to store the cheese at the correct temperature and allow it to mature in the right environment and oil it by hand.

 Nicholas and his wife Rosa champion excellence and insist on paying much more than the industrial dairies for the cheeses, as their way of helping to sustain the true artisans and small farmers of the island, whose number is sadly reducing as they find it harder and harder to keep going.

-The cheese are good with fruity white wines and big reds, and we serve them with homemade tomato jam on our menus at Brindisa.
+Mahón works well with fruity white wines and full-bodied reds, and we serve them with homemade tomato jam on our menus at Brindisa.
 The aged Torralba is supremely good with honey!

 See all of the Brindisa cheese accompaniments here.